Darwin Home Comfort Rating

-The project is hosting a community and industry forum to launch a new Home Comfort Rating system for Darwin residential building designs (event details will be made available on this website).
-This forum will include presentations, a live Home Comfort Rating demonstration and a ‘where to from here?’ discussion opportunity.
-Presentations will include:
+The project hosted a community and industry forum to launch a new Home Comfort Rating system for Darwin residential building designs .
+This forum included presentations, a live Home Comfort Rating demonstration and a ‘where to from here?’ discussion opportunity.
+Presentations included:

 - University of Adelaide presentation on the field validation of the house energy and comfort rating software in Darwin